Developing Walkthrough guides

 Creating Decisions

 Decisions allow you to change the sequential flow of a Walkthrough by setting conditions.
-When met, these conditions can be used to skip or return to certain steps or even change the circumstances under which employees can perform those steps.
+When met, these conditions can be used to skip or return to certain steps.

 Set conditions based on whether a selected element is visible or present on the page.